-A detached house inspection starts at $400 and includes a Free Thermal Scan to help find water leaks, my Homeowner Newsletter and our BUY BACK GUARANTEE.
+A detached house inspection includes a Free Thermal Scan to help find water leaks and my Homeowner Newsletter.

 We start on the outside of the house and inspect the roof for any signs of missing shingles, old age or areas vulnerable to leakage.
 Then we work around the home and inspect the foundation, grading, windows, walls, chimney, gutters, electrical, decks and air conditioner.

 Once inside, the electrical panel is the next stop and we are looking for any signs of improper installation like double taps or undersized wires.
 This is where you’re informed of the location of the main disconnect switch and it’s amperage.

 A typical detached house will have some type of furnace.
 Whether it’s a high efficiency gas furnace, propane furnace or boiler, we inspect them all.
 A furnace can last anywhere between 18 to 25 years and sometimes even longer depending on the maintenance and care it receives.

 Each home will have a water heater.
 Most often it’s a tank with a fuel source such as gas or even electricity.
 Many homeowners are now choosing a tankless water heater to save on energy.